giantswarm/coredns-warnlist-plugin/README.md

 * `malicious_domain_failed_reloads_count{server}` - counts the number of times the plugin has failed to reload its blacklist

 The `server` label indicated which server handled the request.

 The `requestor` label indicates the IP which requested the domain.

 The `domain` label indicates the actual domain which was requested.

 See the *metrics* plugin for more details.

-By default, you can see the exported Prometheus metrics at `http://localhost:9153/metrics`
+By default, you can see the exported Prometheus metrics at `http://localhost:9153/metrics` when `coredns` is running.

 ## Ready